Need a notary? Visit WeScribe →

 2. Timing: Alcohol testing should be conducted within 2 hours of the accident, and no more than 8 hours afterwards.
 Drug testing should occur within 32 hours of the accident.

-3. Testing Locations: Testing should be conducted at an approved facility.
+3. Testing Locations: Testing should be conducted at an approved facility or through mobile drug testing services, depending on the situation.
 Employers should have a list of nearby testing sites or mobile testing services to ensure timely compliance.

 4. Results Handling: The employer is responsible for ensuring that the test results are handled confidentially and appropriately.